Chart Color Schemes

 Infrastructure

-St Albans - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+St Albans - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the region.
-Notable ones include Monmia Primary School Playground Upgrade, Brimbank Aquatic and Wellness Centre, Keilor Downs Recreation Reserve Upgrade, and Milleara Shopping Centre.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 21 projects that could impact this region.
+Notable projects include Brimbank Aquatic and Wellness Centre, Keilor Downs Recreation Reserve Upgrade, Milleara Shopping Centre, and St Albans Activity Centre Precinct Structure Plan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.